user1342/Just-Another-Differ/README.md

 ## Dependancies

 JAD requires [Ghidra](https://ghidra-sre.org/) to be installed, and for ```analyzeHeadless``` to be on your path.
-If it is not on your path Tweezer will request on run where the binary is located.
+If it is not on your path JAD will request on run where the binary is located.
 To install all other dependencies use the ```requirements.txt``` file, with:

 ```